edwdeapri/udacity-chirper/README.md

 Chirper is a Twitter feed application built with React for Udacity's React Nanodegree Program - React & Redux.

+## Demo

+[Checkout this live demo](https://xrn98x9w2w.codesandbox.io/) of the Chirper app.
+Once the simulator has launched, follow these instructions:

+1. Select any Tweet to see the thread or reply.
+2. Use the Reply button to reply to any Tweet.
+3. Use the Like button to like any Tweet.
+4. Or...use the navigation to create your own Tweet.

 ## Getting Started

 These instructions will get you a copy of the Chirper application up and running on your local environment for development and testing purposes.